'Scared for my life': Concertgoers recount terror of deadly Astroworld festival

 Then, he fell to the ground.

-"Before I knew it, I had fallen with a group of other people," Pixley, 22, said.
-"We were stuck screaming for help ... in that moment, I was scared for my life."
+"Before I knew it, I had fallen with a group of other people," said Pixley, 22.
+"We were stuck screaming for help. ...
+In that moment, I was scared for my life."

-Pixley said he was on the ground for two songs before he was able to stand back up with the help of strangers, who he said risked their lives to get him up..
+Pixley said he was on the ground for two songs before he was able to stand back up with the help of strangers, who he said risked their lives to get him up.
 Eventually, he was able to escape the crowd and make his way to safety.
-But the ordeal is still replaying in his mind.
+But the ordeal still replays in his mind.

-Skyler Madison, 29, watched the show from the center of the crowd and said she tried to leave during Scott’s performance but said the mass of people continued to push her back and forth until she realized she would have to wait out the duration of the show.
+Skyler Madison, 29, who watched the show from the center of the crowd, said that she tried to leave during Scott’s performance but that the mass of people continued to push her back and forth until she realized she would have to wait out the duration of the show.

 “It was literally a vortex of a crowd,” she said.

-At some point, people were packed so tightly, Madison said her feet were off the ground.
+At some point, Madison said, people were packed so tightly that her feet were off the ground.
 She didn’t learn about the deaths until after she left the event and a flurry of texts began flooding her phone.
-However, she said as she was trapped within the crowd, unable to escape or seek help, she worried that she could be killed.
+She said that as she was trapped within the crowd, unable to escape or seek help, she worried that she could be killed.

-Reports of lawsuit filings swirled late Sunday.
+Reports of lawsuits swirled late Sunday.
 Meanwhile, mourners began gathering outside NRG Park to place flowers and candles at a makeshift memorial.

-Some who had been in the audience said Sunday that they were disappointed with Scott’s response to what was happening in the crowd, and that they wished he had seen the chaos and stopped the show.
+Some who had been in the audience said Sunday that they were disappointed with Scott’s response to what was happening and that they wished he had seen the chaos and stopped the show.

-“Travis Scott, himself, on stage could have done more to make sure his fans were OK,” Pixley said, adding that he wished Scott had had more security staff at the front of the stage or had paused the show for 10 to 15 minutes to address the surge in the crowd.
+“Travis Scott, himself, on stage could have done more to make sure his fans were OK,” Pixley said, adding that he wished Scott had had more security staff members at the front of the stage or had paused the show for 10 to 15 minutes to address the surge.

-Both Pixley and Amira said they feel they and others made it out alive only because strangers risked their lives to get them to safety.
+Pixley and Amira said they believe they and others made it out alive only because strangers risked their lives to get them to safety.

 Amira recalled seeing a woman face down on the ground 30 minutes before Scott took the stage.
-The people around the woman, who was not moving, were eventually able to lift her and crowdsurf her out of the crush.
+The people around the woman, who wasn’t moving, were eventually able to lift her and crowd-surf her out of the crush.

 “We’re all screaming, and I’m sobbing because that could be me. ...
 We had to pick her up and take her out.
 And the whole time I’m sobbing because I’m starting to accept the fact I might die,” Amira said.

-She didn’t realize it then, but soon, Amira would be exiting the crowd in the same way as the woman she helped to lift out of the crowd.
+She didn’t realize it then, but soon, Amira would be exiting the crowd in the same way as the woman she helped to lift out.
 When Amira passed out, she said, a man behind her began to climb over her to see the show better.
-When she came to, she said she was praying that she would survive the ordeal.
+When she came to, she said, she was praying that she would survive the ordeal.

 “I have never even heard myself scream like that ever — tears running down my face, begging God to let me live and help me breathe,” she said.